rowanmanning/rowanmanning.com/src/documents/posts/why-another-css-grid.html.md

  * Responsivity - I don't think it's sensible to not provide at least a basic mobile-optimised view.
  * IE7 support - a contentious one, I know, but I want at least a sensible looking page in older browsers.

 With these requirements in mind, I decided to have a look at what was available.
 It didn't take me long to realise that there are a million projects out there; a split between massively overcomplicated frameworks which try to [solve every problem in the world][dont-solve-problems] and neat little [micro-grids][1kbgrid].
-While there was some really great ones, none of the libraries felt like quite right for me – I'm hard to please.
+While there were some really great libraries, none of them felt quite right for me – I'm hard to please.

 ## Building ##